homepage

 Viale Lancetti, 34

-Nilufar Grand Hotel is an immersive project at Nilufar Depot that reinterprets hospitality through the lens of collectible design.
-Conceived as a fictional luxury hotel beyond time and space, the exhibition places objects at the center of a curated spatial narrative, featuring four signature bedrooms by david/nicolas, Filippo Carandini, Allegra Hicks and Bethan Laura Wood, alongside new works by Andrea Mancuso, Maximilian Marchesani and Christian Pellizzari.
-Within this context, new established and emerging designers make their debut at Depot, such as Von Pelt Atelier and Derin Beren Yalcin.
-More than an exhibition, the project continues Nilufar’s exploration of design as a cultural and expressive practice, where hospitality becomes a platform for experimentation and dialogue.
+Conceived as a fictional luxury hotel beyond time and space, the exhibition places objects at the center of a curated spatial narrative, featuring three signature bedrooms by david/nicolas, Filippo Carandini, Allegra Hicks and new works by Andrea Mancuso, Maximilian Marchesani and Christian Pellizzari.
+Within this context, emerging designers make their debut at Depot, such as Von Pelt Atelier and Derin Beren Yalcin, The project continues Nilufar’s exploration of design, where hospitality becomes a platform for dialogue.
+In addition, Nilufar marks an unprecedented participation at the inaugural edition of SaloneRaritas, the new Salone del Mobile Milano.

 'LA CASA MAGICA.
 Forms of Re-enchantment, Symbols, Beliefs, and Archetypes of the Domestic.'